Edgbastonia coreena: Shell

-Edgbastonia Coreena’s teleoconch has a mean of 2.85 convex whorls.
+Edgbastonia Coreena's teleoconch has a mean of 2.85 convex whorls.
 Compared to other species such as the Edgbastonia Allanwillsi which has an average of four whorls, through which the teleoconch (larval shell) adopts a more of a convex whorl and the upper shell ridges are stripped with visible growth line patterns.
 Edgbastonia Corrugata conversely, has a teleoconch of 2.7 to 2.9, roughly 3 whorls as well as a convexity ratio of 0.28 to 0.38.
 The teleoconch is structured, exhibiting distinct axial and rigid growth lines.
 This is consistent with edgbastonensis that measures a teleoconch of 2.75 to 3.2 whorl convexity.
 The opening aperture of the Edgbastonia Corrugata has a length to shell ratio of 0.52 to 0.66 (of which 0.63 for males, and 0.6 for females).
 The hollow aperture length stretches to 2.33mm and has 2.7, roughly 3 teleoconch whorls on it.
-Whereas aperture opening of the Edgbastonia Coreena’s shell has a length of 0.52 to 0.56mm (almost identical between genders).
+Whereas aperture opening of the Edgbastonia Coreena's shell has a length of 0.52 to 0.56mm (almost identical between genders).
 Which is concurrent with the aperture length of species like edgbastonensis that measures up to 0.51 to 0.6mm.

 The lip thickness of the Coreena is also of medium thickness and width, contrasting in smoothness to its outer rim which have 15.97° to 28.24° angular spirals of varying rigidity.
-Whereas Corrugata’s inner lip thickness is narrower and spirals at an angle of 19.29° to 31.88°.
+Whereas Corrugata's inner lip thickness is narrower and spirals at an angle of 19.29° to 31.88°.
 However, smaller species such as the edgbastonensis measures a minimal lip thickness of angular range, 14.31° to 27.37°.

 The umbilicus, consistent with Coreena's general shell structure is also of medium width (relative to other Jardinella and Edgbastonia species) with width ranging from 0.22 to 0.4mm.
-Edgbastonensis also maintain a umbilicus of medium width of 0.27 to 0.47mm.
+Edgbastonensis also maintain an umbilicus of medium width of 0.27 to 0.47mm.
 Conversely, Corrugata would have its umbilicus at width of 1.2mm.

 A Coreena's operculum is pigmented yellow and has a length of 1.22 to 1.4mm which is distanced roughly 3.41mm to the nucleus.
 This is similar to other species such as with Edgbastonia Corrugata where their operculum is visibly yellowish and pale, with a length of 1.77 to 2.11.
 Other species like edgbastonia edgbastonensis where its operculum is also thin, pale and yellow and has an average length of 1.21 to 1.61mm.